Report: NFPA's "Firefighter Fatalities in the United States - 2019"

-Author: Rita F. Fahy, Paul R. LeBlanc and Joseph L. Molis
+Author: Rita F. Fahy, Jay T. Petrillo, and Joseph L. Molis

 Firefighting is a dangerous profession, and a growing body of research and data show the contributions that job-related exposures have in chronic illnesses, such as cancer and heart disease, and in behavioral health issues that may end in suicide.
 These deaths and injuries are in addition to the incident-specific deaths and injuries that occur while on-duty.
 The National Institute for Occupational Safety and Health (NIOSH) recently undertook two large studies focused on firefighter cancer and concluded that firefighters face a 9 percent increase in cancer diagnoses, and a 14 percent increase in cancer-related deaths, compared to the general population in the U.S. NIOSH has also reported on the risk to firefighters of cardiovascular conditions.
 Firefighter suicides are tracked by the Firefighter Behavioral Health Alliance.